Long-Short Transformer: Efficient Transformers for Language and Vision: Experiments

-\textbf{Robustness evaluation on Diverse ImageNet Datasets.} As vision models have been widely used in safety-critical applications (e.g. autonomous driving), their robustness is vital.
+As vision models have been widely used in safety-critical applications (e.g. autonomous driving), their robustness is vital.
 In addition to out-of-distribution robustness (ImageNet-Real and Imageet-v2), we further investigate the robustness of our vision transformer against common corruption (ImageNet-C), semantic shifts (ImageNet-R), Background dependence (ImageNet-9) and natural adversarial examples (ImageNet-A).
 We compare our methods with standard classification methods, including CNN-based model (ResNet~\cite{he2016deep}) and Transformer-based models (DeiT~\cite{touvron2020training}) with similar numbers of parameters.
 As shown in Table~\ref{tbl:robustness}, we observe that our method significantly outperforms the CNN-based method (ResNet-50).
-Such results further empirically verify the importance of attention mechanisms for the robustness of vision models.
 Compared to DeiT, our models also achieve favorable improvements.
-These results indicate that the design of different attention mechanisms plays an important role for model robustness.
-It sheds new light on the design of robust vision transformers.
-More details and results can be found in the appendix~\ref{appendix:image_params}.
+These results indicate that the design of different attention mechanisms plays an important role for model robustness, which sheds new light on the design of robust vision transformers.
+More details and results can be found in Appendix~\ref{appendix:image_params}.